Ford National Reliability Air Tour

-The Ford Reliability Tour, properly called "The National Air Tour for the Edsel B. Ford Reliability Trophy", was a series of aerial tours sponsored in part by Ford from 1925 to 1931 and re-created in 2003.
+The Ford Reliability Tour, properly called The National Air Tour for the Edsel B. Ford Reliability Trophy, was a series of aerial tours sponsored in part by Ford Motor Company from 1925 to 1931 and re-created in 2003.
 Top prize was the Edsel Ford Reliability Trophy.
 Henry and Edsel Ford were shareholders in the Stout Engineering Company.
 In August 1925, they purchased the entire company, making it the Stout Metal Airplane Division of the Ford Motor Company.
 Their product, the Stout 2-AT Pullman, was a featured plane.
-The plane was also used by their new airline the Ford Air Transport Service, which started regular flights in April.
-The flights out of Ford Airport (Dearborn) cross-marketed, and showcased Ford's new interest in aviation.
+The plane was also used by their new airline the Ford Air Transport Service, which started regular flights in April 1925.
+The tours — which began and ended at Ford Airport in Dearborn, Michigan — cross-marketed Ford and Stout and showcased Ford's new interest in aviation.
+On September 27, 1925, The New York Times reported, "The object of the tour is to 'sell' aviation by proving that airplanes can carry freight and passengers long distances safely and quickly."